Wildlander-mod/Support/Docs/Patchers.md

 DynDOLOD is an optional mod that greatly improves the appearance of distant terrain.
 It can affect your framerate, but the impact isn’t too bad & I think the visual difference is well worth it.

 Click [here](https://www.nexusmods.com/skyrim/mods/59721?tab=files) to to download DynDOLOD.
-(You want the “Manual Download”, as shown [here](https://i.imgur.com/ONuUpNK.jpg)
+(You want the “Manual Download”, as shown [here](https://i.imgur.com/ONuUpNK.jpg) You will also want to download the Dyndalod Resources for the same version as DynDOLOD itself if you are running 4.0.7.

 Copy the downloaded files to a location of your choosing - preferably the same drive as your Skyrim install.